Gnetum africanum

 Gnetum africanum (eru or African jointfir) is a species of vine native to tropical Africa.
 Though bearing leaves, the genus Gnetum are gymnosperms, related to pine and other conifers.

-Gnetum africanum has numerous common names and is grown in various countries across Africa, including: Cameroon (Eru, okok, m'fumbua, or fumbua), Angola (KoKo), Nigeria (ukazi, "okazi", or afang), Gabon (Nkumu), Central African Republic (KoKo), Congo (KoKo), and the Democratic Republic of Congo (m'fumbua or fumbua).
+Gnetum africanum has numerous common names and is grown in various countries across Africa, including: Cameroon (Eru, okok, m'fumbua, or fumbua), Angola (KoKo), Nigeria (ukazi, "okazi", in Igbo or afang in Efik and Ibibio), Gabon (Nkumu), Central African Republic (KoKo), Congo (KoKo), and the Democratic Republic of Congo (m'fumbua or fumbua).
 Gnetum africanum has also been referred to as a form of 'wild spinach' in English.

 Description

 Gnetum africanum is traditionally a wild vine and is considered to be a wild vegetable.
 It is a perennial that grows approximately 10 metres long, with thick papery-like leaves growing in groups of three.
 The leaves may grow approximately 8 cm long, and at maturity the vine will produce small cone-like reproductive structures.
 The seeds of the vine resemble a fleshy fruit, sized 10–15 mm × 4–8 mm, and are red-orange in colour when fully ripe.